 Preheat the oven to 375 degrees.
 Take the batter out of the refrigerator to warm up a bit while cooking the sausage.

-Brown the sausages in a pan on the stove with 1 tablespoon of oil.
-Brown all sides which takes about 8 minutes but don’t worry about cooking all the way through.
+Brown the sausages in a skillet over medium heat with 1 tablespoon of oil.
+Brown all sides which take about 8 minutes but don’t worry about cooking all the way through.
 Reserve any oil in the pan for the gravy.

 Grease the baking dish with butter or shortening.
 Make sure to get every part of the inside of the pan to make sure that it’s easy to remove and doesn’t stick to the bottom of the pan.